 Raising general awareness of terrorism

-The terrorist threat level in Sweden is currently at a level 3, "elevated threat".
-This means that an attack could happen.
-The police have, therefore, produced new information on how the public should act in the unlikely event of an attack.
+The police have produced information on how the public should act in the unlikely event of an attack.

 Terrorist attacks, directed at and affecting the public, have been carried out in Sweden as well as in the world around us.
 The likelihood that an individual, such as yourself, will be caught up in a terrorist attack is very low, but the consequences could be very serious.